I am currently offering both in-person and virtual EMDR therapy, most people benefit from either.

-Eye Movement Desensitization and Reprocessing (EMDR) is an integrative psychotherapy approach that has been developed, practiced and researched in clinical settings over the past 30 years.
-EMDR is not just a set of procedures, it is a relational and collaborative process between client and therapist.
+Eye Movement Desensitization and Reprocessing (EMDR) is an integrative psychotherapy approach that has been developed, practiced and researched in clinical settings for more than 30 years.
+EMDR is a relational, goal oriented and collaborative process between client and therapist.
+This work is about creating lasting changes while greatly improving one's sense of self and quality of life.

 EMDR for the treatment of trauma and PTSD is backed by extensive evidence-based research and has provided relief of emotional and psychological distress for millions of people.
-Continued research is being conducted regarding use of EMDR to treat depression, anxiety, OCD and other mental health disorders.
+Continued research is being conducted regarding use of EMDR to treat depression, substance abuse, anxiety, OCD and other mental health symptoms and problems.

 Video introduction about EMDR, also can be found on the EMDRIA.ORG website link near the bottom of this page: